-If the pupil is able to make good progress using this additional and different resource (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
-If the pupil is able to maintain good progress without the additional and different resources he or she will not be identified with special educational needs.
-When any change in identification of SEN is changed parents will be notified.
+If the pupil is able to make good progress using this additional and different resource (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a Special Educational Need.
+If the pupil is able to maintain good progress without it, he or she will not be identified with special educational needs.
+When any change in identification of SEN is made parents will be notified.